the-swerve/temple/readme.md

 ## Interpolation

-We use the 'deja-text' attribute to indicate we want to interpolate some data.
+We use the 'dj-text' attribute to indicate we want to interpolate some data.
 In the content of that element, we give the reference to the variable or object in our data.

-	<p deja-text>greeting<p>
+	<p dj-text>greeting<p>

 	var view = deja.view({greeting: 'hallo welt!'});
 	view.render('p');

 ## Interpolating element attributes

-Use 'deja-{attr}' to set that element's attributes using your view data.
+Use 'dj-{attr}' to set that element's attributes using your view data.
 Classes will be appended while all other attributes will be written over.

-	<a class='account-link' deja-class='status'>Your Account</a>
+	<a class='account-link' dj-class='status'>Your Account</a>

 	var data = {status: 'invalid'};
 	var view = deja.view(data)